top of page

 As the capital city, San Salvador offers a mix of cultural attractions, historical sites, and vibrant nightlife.

-• Budget: Hotel Villa Serena San Benito: This budget hotel is located in the San Benito neighborhood, close to shopping centers and restaurants.
+• Budget: Hotel Villa Serena San Benito: This budget hotel is located in the San Benito neighbourhood, close to shopping centres and restaurants.
 Hotel Villa Serena San Benito offers comfortable accommodations with a relaxed atmosphere.
 Guests appreciate its peaceful surroundings and helpful staff.

-• Mid-range: Hotel Real Intercontinental San Salvador: Located in the upscale neighborhood of Santa Elena, Hotel Real Intercontinental San Salvador offers mid-range accommodations with luxurious amenities.
-Guests can enjoy spacious rooms, multiple swimming pools, a fitness center, and several dining options.
+• Mid-range: Hotel Real Intercontinental San Salvador: Located in the upscale neighbourhood of Santa Elena, Hotel Real Intercontinental San Salvador offers mid-range accommodations with luxurious amenities.
+Guests can enjoy spacious rooms, multiple swimming pools, a fitness centre, and several dining options.

-• Luxury: Sheraton Presidente San Salvador Hotel: Situated in the upscale neighborhood of San Benito, Sheraton Presidente San Salvador Hotel offers luxurious accommodations with elegant decor and upscale amenities.
-Guests can enjoy spacious rooms, a swimming pool, fitness center, and multiple dining options.
+• Luxury: Sheraton Presidente San Salvador Hotel: Situated in the upscale neighbourhood of San Benito, Sheraton Presidente San Salvador Hotel offers luxurious accommodations with elegant decor and upscale amenities.
+Guests can enjoy spacious rooms, a swimming pool, fitness centre, and multiple dining options.

 Where to stay in Suchitoto: